CT83/SmoothStream/README.md

 Until I stumbled upon [this](https://stackoverflow.com/questions/43817161/how-to-send-opencv-video-footage-over-zeromq-sockets) StackOverflow Question.

 I decided it was 'bout time someone did something about it.

+The `StreamViewer` needs to start listening for incoming stream from the `Streamer`, once an incoming stream is detected it is displayed on the screen.

-It currently has a dependency on ZeroMQ and I don't see a way around it.
+SmoothStream currently has a dependency on ZeroMQ and I don't see a way around it.

-PRs are always welcome.
+So, PRs are always welcome.

 ### Prerequisites